2013 Grenadian general election: Conduct

 The preliminary report from invited Organisation of American States election observers was positive regarding the "civil and peaceful" election and its high turnout.
 The observers noted minor bureaucratic problems, and recommended greater enactment of campaign finance regulations.
 The observers also noted that women were under-represented in the list of candidates (9 of 48) and elected representatives (4 of 15).

+Results

+With a Gallagher Index of 40.81, this election is considered to be the most disproportionate in modern history, due to the NDC receiving over two fifths of the vote yet not receiving any seats in the House of Representatives.